 Allow cooling for a few minutes until your wax has created a surface.
-To allow the natural shrinkage that will occur when the wax hardens, punch relief holes into the candle’s base.
+Punch relief holes into the candle’s base to allow the natural shrinkage when the wax hardens.
 The relief holes should be poked to a depth of about 1 inch less than the candle’s depth and positioned around the wick as indicated.

 It makes no difference how many holes are present.
-The key thing here is to build a vent through which the wax’s shrinking volume may suck air in to compensate for the loss of volume.
+The critical thing here is to build a vent through which the wax’s shrinking volume may suck air in to compensate for the volume loss.

 Without these relief holes, the candle may develop air cavities, the wick may be pushed off-center, or the candle’s exterior walls may become distorted.

-During the cooling process, you may need to poke relief holes multiple times to keep the vent open and clear.
-As long as they’re open, you’ll be able to fill in the gaps in the next stage.
+You may need to poke relief holes multiple times during the cooling process to keep the vent open and transparent.
+As long as they’re available, you’ll be able to fill in the gaps in the next stage.

 Before moving on to the following stage, let the candle cool entirely to room temperature.
-It’s possible that the cooling procedure will take many hours.
-It might take up to a whole day for really big candles.
+The cooling procedure may take many hours, and it might take up to a whole day for giant candles.

 Re-melt the wax that was leftover from step 6.
-This time, the temperature should be around 5-10 degrees hotter than when you started pouring.
-The higher temperature promotes layer adhesion.
+This time, the temperature should be around 5-10 degrees hotter than when you started pouring, and the higher temperature promotes layer adhesion.
 Fill the sinkhole in your candle once your wax has reached the correct temperature.

 Fill to a level that is somewhat lower than the previous filling.
 If you fill your candle higher than this, a horizontal seam line will appear on the outside of your final candle.
 Overfilling the mold can cause the wax to leak down between the mold and the candle, leaving an unattractive finish.